arkay991/Demo-CloudSurvey/Demo.md

 	_Pushing the site files_

 	> **Speaking point:**
-	> Let's check that the GIT deployment was successful, by opening the Azure Management Portal and browsing to the Web Site Deployments page.
+	> Let's check that the Git deployment was successful, by opening the Azure Management Portal and browsing to the Web Site Deployments page.

 1. Run the following command to open the site in the Windows Azure Management portal and provide your Microsoft Account credentials associated with the subscription to sign in.